MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-get-started.md

 Then 200 PTUs of quota are considered used, and there are 300 PTUs available for use to create new deployments.

 A default amount of global, data zone, and regional provisioned quota is assigned to eligible subscriptions in several regions.
-You can view the quota available to you in a region by visiting the Quotas blade in Azure AI Foundry and selecting the desired subscription and region.
+You can view the quota available to you in a region by visiting the Quotas pane in Azure AI Foundry and selecting the desired subscription and region.
 For example, the screenshot below shows a quota limit of 500 PTUs in West US for the selected subscription.
 Note that you might see lower values of available default quotas.

 :::image type="content" source="../media/provisioned/available-quota.png" alt-text="A screenshot of the available quota in Azure OpenAI studio." lightbox="../media/provisioned/available-quota.png":::